 - Top with half of the blueberries.

-- Cover blueberries with just need enough of the whipped cream mixture to hold the next row of graham crackers in place and then add another layer of crackers.
+- Cover blueberries with just need enough of the whipped cream mixture to hold the next row of graham crackers in place, then add another layer of crackers.

 - Top crackers with a layer of the whipped cream mixture.

-- Cover whipped cream with the sliced strawberries.
+- Cover whipped cream with half of the sliced strawberries.

-- Spread strawberries with just enough of the whipped cream mixture to hold the next row of graham crackers in place and then add another layer of crackers.
+- Spread strawberries with just enough of the whipped cream mixture to hold the next row of graham crackers in place, then add another layer of crackers.

 - Cover top and sides of cake with remaining whipped cream mixture.